UCL/ucl_software_carpentry/git/git_instructions.md

 Add the user name of your collaborator to the box.
 They now have the right to push to your repository.

 Next, the collaborator needs to get a copy of the leader's code.
-Make yourself a space to put it:

-    cd .. # To get out of your own solution, and back to a safe place in your working area mkdir carpentry-collaborations
-    cd carpentry-collaborations

-Next, the collaborator needs to find out the URL of the repository: they should go to the leader's repository's GitHub page, and note the URL on the top of the screen.
-Make sure the "ssh" button is pushed, the URL should begin with `git@github.com`.
-Copy the URL into your clipboard by clicking on the icon to the right of the URL, and then:

-   git clone git@github.com:/... #Subsitute the right URL from your clipboard
+Go to the collaborator's page, then choose "clone in windows."
+The repository will appear as another repository in your github client.

 Now, both of you should make some changes.
 To start with, make changes to *different* files.
-Both of you should commit, but not push.
+Both of you should commit, but not publish.
 This will mean your work doesn't "conflict".
 Later, we'll see how to deal with changes to a shared file.

-One of you should now push with `git push`.
+One of you should now sync.

-The other should then push, but should receive an error message:

-> To git@github.com:jamespjh/jh-ucl-swcarpentry-answers.git
-> ! [rejected]        master -> master (non-fast-forward)
-> error: failed to push some refs to 'git@github.com:jamespjh/jh-ucl-swcarpentry-answers.git'
-> hint: Updates were rejected because the tip of your current branch is behind
-> hint: its remote counterpart.
-Merge the remote changes (e.g. 'git pull')
-> hint: before pushing again.
-> hint: See the 'Note about fast-forwards' in 'git push --help' for details.

-Do as it suggests:

-    git pull

-Note a window pops up with a suggested default commit message.
-This commit is special: it is a *merge* commit.
-It is a commit which combines your collaborator's work with your own.

-Now, push again with `git push`.
-This time it works.
-If you look on GitHub, you'll now see that it contains both sets of changes.
+The other should then sync, notice you now have both sets of changes.

 Go through the whole process again, but this time, both of you should make changes to a single file, but make sure that you don't touch the same *line*.
 Again, the merge should work as before.

 Finally, go through the process again, but this time, make changes which include changes to a shared line.

-When you pull, instead of offering a commit message, it says:

-> CONFLICT (content): Merge conflict in index.md
-> Automatic merge failed; fix conflicts and then commit the result.
+There's a big scary error message:

+> failed to sync this branch due to unmerged files.

 GitHub couldn't work out how to merge the two different sets of changes.

-Whoever pushed second, and is now trying to pull, now has to manually resolve the conflict.

-Edit the file.
-It should look something like this:
+The program offers to open a command line for you.
+You'll need this to mark your change as resolved.
+Edit the file to manually resolve the conflict.

 > <<<<<<< HEAD
 > Wales is hillier than England, but not quite as hilly as Scotland.